nettoken/omniauth/README.md

     $ gem install omniauth-nettoken

+## OmniAuth

+`OmniAuth::Strategies::Nettoken` is an Omniauth strategy.
+Read the OmniAuth docs for detailed instructions: https://github.com/intridea/omniauth.

 ## Usage

 You'll need to register an app on Nettoken, you can do this here - https://www.nettoken.co.uk/developers/apps